vagvalas/DummyMsgCreation/README.md

 You need to add this package https://github.com/Sicos1977/MsgKit to your Project, via NuGet package manager or using" Install-Package MsgKit "
 ```
+# Final thoughts

+* It was a one-time script for generating dummy emails, can be much better if generalized